OHDSI/WhiteRabbit/README.md

 * User guide and Help: [WhiteRabbit documentation](http://ohdsi.github.io/WhiteRabbit)
 * Developer questions/comments/feedback: [OHDSI Forum](http://forums.ohdsi.org/c/developers)
 * We use the [GitHub issue tracker](../../issues) for all bugs/issues/enhancements
-* Historically, all files have CRLF line endings.
-Please configure your IDE and local git to keep line endings as is.
-This avoids merge conflicts.
 * If you wish to contribute, please read the documentation on [contributing](CONTRIBUTING.md)

 License